BOARD OF DIRECTORS

 Kelly Davis

-Kelly Davis is the owner of Davis Delivery & Transport and founder of Ohio Institute of Science & Technology.
+Kelly Davis is the owner of Davis Delivery & Transport, founder of Ohio Institute of Science & Technology and professional touring rap artist.
 Kelly is a lifelong resident of the St. Clair/Glenville neighborhood.
 He is cousin to Krayzie Bone and also became involved in music at a young age.
 His current focus is video game design and the cannabis industry.
-Kelly is a member of the STLF Programs Committee.
+Kelly is a member of the STLF Programs Committee and is a certified instructor for the organization's Interest 2 Income Program (i2i).

 April Henderson

 April Henderson is a healthcare provider, lifelong resident of the Glenville community and sister of Anthony “Krayzie Bone” Henderson.
-April is also a member of the STLF Volunteers Committee.
+April also serves as Treasurer of the organization and is a member of the STLF Executive and Volunteer Committees.

 Terrell Cole

-Terrell Cole is Chairman of Spread the Love Foundation’s Programming and Marketing & IT Committees and an experienced leader with a demonstrated history of working in municipal government.
+Terrell Cole is Chairman of Spread the Love Foundation’s Policies & Procedures Committee and an experienced leader with a demonstrated history of working in municipal government.
 He is highly skilled in Management, Information Technology, Public Policy, Training, Volunteer Management, and Public Speaking.
 Currently, Terrell is the Deputy County Administrator for Kalamazoo County Michigan.
 His City of Cleveland career spans more than 21 years and he has held the roles of Deputy Chief of Operations, Project Manager for IT and Operations, as well as Cleveland Water’s Manager of Communications Office.
 Terrell received his B.S. in Communications from University of Michigan and is proud and active alumnus.

 Devoted to spreading a culture of continuous improvement by driving performance through proven management techniques.
 A deft communicator, change management focused, and tuned to the needs of a business and its employees.
 I look forward to challenging an organization and its employees to look at how they work, interact, and deliver service to create a thriving organization built on innovation.
 I enjoy bringing my skill set to government and nonprofits!